7 DAYS IN CORNWALL

 Revised Itinerary for a 7 night trip

-Day 1 – Travel from London to St. Ives or Penzance, Cornwall and explore the town (3 nights in St. Ives)
+Day 1 – Travel from London to St. Ives or Penzance, Cornwall and explore the town (3 nights in St. Ives or Penzance)

 Day 2 – Hike from Land’s End to Minack Theater, maybe still explore Penzance